08. Made of Plattenbau

 Part 1.
 KIOSK

-Inspired by the Triadic Ballet with its geometric representation of the human body, the panels are layered cut, and re-assembled into an almost solid cube that is then notionally carved by the ballets figures to form usable spaces.
-By re-enlivening the building technology, the kiosk dignifies people’s memories that are more complex and mixed than the despised politics of the East German regime.
+Inspired by the Triadic Ballet, with its geometric representation of the human body, the panels are layered, cut, and re-assembled into an almost solid cube that is then notionally carved by the ballet's figures to form usable spaces.
+By re-enlivening the building technology, the kiosk dignifies people's memories.

 Plattenbau